Eckohaus/Angular_Momentum_Reaction_Engine/General/Reference/Technology_Zit/Delta_Key/Readme.md

 ——-

-##### The principles of Lamda Field propagation when combined with the relativistic effects of Delta.
+##### The principles of Lamda Field propagation when combined, with the relativistic effects of Delta.
 Adhere to aspects of Diracs Equation, in formulation.
-(Further reading)[https://en.m.wikipedia.org/wiki/Dirac_equation]
+[Further reading](https://en.m.wikipedia.org/wiki/Dirac_equation)